nixworks/public/news/2012/07/5/README.md

 ##### Northern Ireland
 ### [Torrential rain in Northern Ireland causes flooding in the towns of Newry and Newcastle in County Down. ](/news/2012/07/5/torrential-rain-in-northern-ireland-causes-flooding-in-the-towns-of-newry-and-newcastle-in-county-down.md)
-_Context: Newcastle, Newry, Northern Ireland, County Down_
+_Context: County Down, Northern Ireland, Newcastle, Newry_

-##### France
+##### French
 ### [France's Bureau of Investigation and Analysis issues its final report on the crash of Air France Flight 447, determining that a series of errors by pilots and a failure to react to technical problems led to the disaster that killed all 228 people on board. ](/news/2012/07/5/france-s-bureau-of-investigation-and-analysis-issues-its-final-report-on-the-crash-of-air-france-flight-447-determining-that-a-series-of-er.md)
-_Context: Bureau of Investigation and Analysis, France, crash of Air France Flight 447_
+_Context: Bureau of Investigation and Analysis, crash of Air France Flight 447, French_

 ##### South Korea
 ### [South Korea announces plans to start "scientific" whaling of minke whales at a meeting of the International Whaling Commission in Panama City. ](/news/2012/07/5/south-korea-announces-plans-to-start-scientific-whaling-of-minke-whales-at-a-meeting-of-the-international-whaling-commission-in-panama-cit.md)
-_Context: International Whaling Commission, whaling, Panama City, minke whales, South Korea_
+_Context: minke whales, South Korea, whaling, Panama City, International Whaling Commission_

 ##### Gulf Cartel
 ### [A high-ranking drug boss in the Mexican criminal group known as Gulf Cartel is apprehended in the country of Costa Rica. ](/news/2012/07/5/a-high-ranking-drug-boss-in-the-mexican-criminal-group-known-as-gulf-cartel-is-apprehended-in-the-country-of-costa-rica.md)